ivanchromjak/jekyll-theme-eon/theme-docs.md

 icon: ios-navigation-toolbar-top.svg
 ---

-Fixed or sticky navbar with left, center and right aligned navigation.
+Fixed or sticky navbar with left, center, and right aligned navigation.
 ```

 ## Image